PeinNotFound/alx-system_engineering-devops/0x19-postmortem/README.md

-# 🛠 Database Outage Incident Postmortem
+# 🛠 Web Application Outage Incident Postmortem

 ## 📅 Issue Summary

-- **🕒 Duration:** 2024-07-12 09:00 UTC to 2024-07-12 12:45 UTC
+- **🕒 Duration:** The outage occurred from 2024-08-10 14:30 UTC to 2024-08-10 15:45 UTC.
 - **⚠️ Impact:**
-  - 90% of application services were unavailable, affecting data retrieval and transaction processing.
-  - Users encountered error messages and were unable to complete new transactions, leading to a significant drop in user satisfaction and potential revenue loss.
-- **📝 Root Cause:** An automated deployment introduced an incompatible database schema change, causing cascading failures across multiple services.
+  - The web application’s dashboard and user data retrieval features were unavailable.
+  - 60% of users experienced either slow response times or complete failures when attempting to load their dashboards.
+  - The root cause was an unexpected memory leak in the application server, which led to server crashes under high load.

 ## 📜 Timeline

-- **09:00 UTC:** Monitoring system alerts the team to a spike in database query failures and increased latency.
+- **14:30 UTC:** Issue detected via automated monitoring alerts showing a spike in server response times and error rates.
-- **09:10 UTC:** Engineering team begins investigating database server health and performance metrics.
+- **14:35 UTC:** The engineering team began investigating the server logs, noticing repeated memory allocation errors.
-- **09:30 UTC:** Errors in application logs indicate schema mismatches during data queries.
+- **14:45 UTC:** Initial assumption was that a recent update to the data processing module caused the issue; the team began rolling back the update.
+- **15:00 UTC:** Rolling back the update did not resolve the issue; further investigation revealed a significant increase in memory usage over time.
-- **09:45 UTC:** Automated deployment identified as the source of the schema changes, leading to incompatibilities with existing application code.
+- **15:10 UTC:** The team identified a potential memory leak in the session handling component of the application.
-- **10:00 UTC:** Rollback attempt fails due to partial schema changes already applied.
-- **11:00 UTC:** Database and application teams manually revert schema changes and restore functionality.
-- **12:00 UTC:** Database services partially restored; transaction processing still offline.
-- **12:45 UTC:** Full resolution achieved after reverting all schema changes and updating the application code for compatibility.
+- **15:20 UTC:** Incident escalated to the backend engineering team for a deep dive into the session management code.
+- **15:35 UTC:** The backend team identified and patched the memory leak.
+- **15:45 UTC:** The patched version was deployed, and the system was fully restored.

 ## 🔍 Root Cause and Resolution

-- **Root Cause:** The automated deployment process introduced a schema change without verifying compatibility with the existing application code, leading to widespread service failures.
-- **Resolution:** Manual reversion of schema changes and updates to the deployment process to prevent future incompatibility issues.
+- **Root Cause:** The issue was caused by a memory leak in the session handling component of the application.
+The memory leak occurred due to improper memory management when handling user sessions, causing the server to consume more memory over time until it crashed under heavy load.
+- **Resolution:** The backend engineering team identified the faulty code responsible for the memory leak and applied a patch to fix the memory allocation issue.
+Once the patch was deployed, the system’s performance returned to normal, and users were able to access the application without issues.

 ## 🚀 Corrective and Preventative Measures

 - **Improvements/Fixes:**
-  - Implement a robust deployment process with automated schema compatibility checks.
-  - Enhance staging environment to more closely mirror production for better pre-deployment testing.
+  - Conduct a thorough code review focusing on memory management practices in the application.
+  - Enhance monitoring to detect memory leaks early, including setting up alerts for unusual memory usage patterns.
 - **Action Items:**
-  1. **Pre-Deployment Checks:** Integrate schema compatibility checks into the deployment pipeline.
-  2. **Comprehensive Testing:** Develop test suites to simulate real-world usage scenarios and ensure no impact on service availability.
-  3. **Improved Communication:** Enhance communication between teams to ensure awareness of database changes and potential risks.
-  4. **Regular Reviews:** Schedule regular review meetings to analyze recent deployments and identify areas for process improvement.

-## 📈 Future Enhancements

-To ensure the resilience of our systems, we will be implementing additional safeguards and enhancing our monitoring capabilities to detect and mitigate similar issues more effectively.
+  1. **🔍 Code Review:** Schedule a comprehensive review of the session handling code to ensure no further memory issues are present.
+  2. **📊 Monitoring Enhancements:** Implement additional monitoring for memory usage and set thresholds for alerts when memory consumption exceeds normal levels.
+  3. **🧪 Automated Testing:** Develop and integrate automated tests that specifically target memory usage during the QA process.
+  4. **📚 Team Training:** Organize a training session for the development team on best practices for memory management in high-load environments.